 - Is interested in exploring the emotional journey of life after sport

-- Must be able to attend all three one-day workshops in Maidenhead on 27th September, 25th October and 29th November 2019.
+- Must be able to attend all three one-day workshops in Maidenhead on 13th, 14th and 15th of November 2020.

 The programme is free and a hardship fund is available where travel costs are prohibitive.